thrawncaedusturn/turbo-octo-tyrion/history/outline.md

 - Introduction
-	- The Soviet invasion of Afghanistan is the single most signficant event in recent human history, causing seismic changes in the very dynamic of the world itself
+	- The Soviet invasion of Afghanistan is the single most signficant event in recent human history, causing seismic changes in the very dynamic of the world itself.
+The upending of the Soviet Union shattered the terror of the Cold War, and lulled America into an age, brief but devastating, of nonchalance and confidence as the only superpower.
+This age would prove catastrophic, as another product of this conflict, the Taliban, would go on to spawn the most dangerous terrorist the United States had ever faced: Osama bin Laden.
+Perhaps most importantly, the death of the USSR only increased the reliance that the United States had on China - the reliance that leaves us more and more beholden to the largest Communist nation in the modern world.